BloomTech-Labs/village-book-builders-fe-c/README.md

 - run: `npm install` to download all dependencies.
 - run: `npm start` to start your local development server.
+- make sure to remove any existing "token" from LocalStorage

 > When using Okta for authentication, the app will need to run locally on port 3000.